avish-attri/Data-Analyst-Job-Analysis/readme.md

 ## Insights

-1. Senior Data Scientists have the highest median and maximum salary, reflecting their seniority and impact.
+1. Senior Data Scientists earn the most, with the highest median and potential salaries among all roles.

-2. Data Scientists show a wide salary range, indicating varied experience levels and company budgets.
+2. Data Scientists have broad salary ranges, reflecting different experience levels and company pay scales.

-3. Data Engineers also earn well, with a slightly narrower and more consistent range than Data Scientists.
+3. Data Engineers show strong and consistent pay, slightly lower than Scientists but still competitive.

-4. Data Analysts have lower salaries overall, with some outliers reaching beyond $200K.

-5. Senior Data Analysts earn more than regular Analysts but less than Engineers or Scientists, showing moderate career progression.
+4. Data Analysts earn the least overall, though some outliers exceed $200K, and Senior Analysts earn more but still below Engineers and Scientists.

 ### Highest Paid and Most Demanded Skills for Data Analyst